 Since that time giclée printing has come a long ways, and many improvements have been made in the accuracy of the printing technology, and the longevity of the inks.
 The leading printer manufacturers such as Epson, HP, Mimakia and Roland have all spent millions of dollars perfecting the ink technology, creating archival inks to assure rich color and longevity.

 Giclée is now the leading method of fine-art printing, for self publishing or small-print editions.
 It combines the brilliant color and archival qualities of traditional printing methods with an ease of printing that was never possible before.
 Almost all high-end prints for sale through galleries or independent studios are now giclée.

 For further reference see:

-We strive to be green wherever possible.
-We also use recycled paper for wrapping and things like invoices, and we recycle our ink cartridges and packaging.
+We strive to be green whenever possible.
+We also use recycled paper for wrapping and other things like invoices.
+We also recycle our ink cartridges and packaging.
 Finally, every fine art print is personally inspected by a Northwest Spotted Owl, and then hugged by a free range pink tree squirrel.